 The Board may choose not to approve all or part of the recommendation.
-Staff recommends that all of the actions be approved to ensure that LACMTA's interests are protected before final transfer of the Phase I project.
+Staff recommends that all of the actions be approved to ensure that LACMTA's interests are protected before final transfer of the Phase I project and to clarify the LACMTA's role in the planning, design, and construction of the Phase II extension.